Agriculture and Agricultural Land

 Leading case on the removal of unilateral notices entered against a disputed farm in a proprietary estoppel claim

-Many other cases (reported on Bailli) as a Judge of the Tax Chamber of the First-Tier Tribunal in relation to income tax, corporation tax, and VAT.
+Many other cases (reported on Bailli.org) as a Judge of the Tax Chamber of the First-Tier Tribunal in relation to all types of tax.